What to See in Belize

 The Best Place to Stay in Belize

-Slickrock Adventures operates a solar and wind-powered eco-lodge on Long Caye, one of four islands in the atoll.
+Slickrock Adventures operates one of the premier eco lodges in Belize.
+This solar and wind-powered resort is located on one of four islands at Glover’s Reef Atoll.
 Due to the remote location, their charter boat only travels out there twice a week (once a week in shoulder seasons), so guests must be able to travel on these days, with the shortest package being 5 nights (3 on the island), and the most-popular package is their Adventure Island at Glover’s Reef Full Week package, staying 7 nights on the island and one at each end in Belize City.
-This island watersports center offers sea kayaking, snorkeling, scuba diving, windsurfing, kayak surfing, sport fishing, kayak fishing, paddleboarding, kitesurfing, and board surfing (not to mention hammock surfing!)
+This island watersports center offers sea kayaking, snorkeling, scuba diving, windsurfing, kayak surfing, sport fishing, kayak fishing, paddleboarding, kiteboarding, and board surfing (not to mention hammock surfing!)

-Don’t miss it, this is the best one-week package offered in the entire country.
-Phone: 800-390-5715, email: firstname.lastname@example.org.
-Rates are $1475 per person all inclusive for the shortest package and $2350 per person all inclusive for the full week version.
-To learn more about Slickrock’s beach accommodations, visit this page on our website.
+Don’t miss it, these all-inclusive Belize tours are the best offered in the entire country.
+Phone: 800-390-5715, email: email@example.com.
+Rates are $1525 per person all inclusive for the shortest package and $2425 per person all inclusive for the full week version.
+To see photos of Slickrock’s beach bungalows Belize, visit this page on our website.

 Altun Ha Ruins